The Most Surprising EV Racing Supporters Are Legendary Competitors

 “It’s like going to your favorite sporting event wearing noise-canceling headphones.
 An important part of the racing aesthetic has been lost,” said another.

-Haywood, who five times at the Rolex 24 at Daytona, three times at the 24 Hours of Le Mans, and twice at the 12 Hours of Sebring, disagrees.
-He went so far in an interview with Hagerty that he likes the way the electric engines sound.
+Haywood disagrees.
+The five-time Rolex 24 winner even said in an interview with Hagerty that he likes the way the electric engines sound.

 “I found myself picking up sounds I never heard, like the sound of braking,” Haywood said.
 “The slide of tires going into a corner—you train your ear to pick up the sound of the transmission.
 I think it’s really going to be interesting.”